mappls-api/mapmyindia-intouch-react-native-sdk/README.md

 #### Step 3: Initialize Intouch SDK

-Initialize the SDK with your Client ID and Client Secret and device name helps to identify the user.
+Initialize the SDK with your Client ID and Client Secret and device name.Device name helps to identify the user on Portal.

 ```javascript
 MapmyIndiaIntouch.initialize(deviceName,clientId,clientSecret